jmadala/workshop-cultivating-coders/README.md

 ```
 We can leave everything else as a default.
 Click **Create**.

 On the confirmation page, pay close attention to the **Webhooks** section.
-Copy the **Webhook Payload URL** into your `buffer` because we are going to use it in a minute.
+Copy the **Webhook Payload URL** because we are going to use it in a minute.

 Click **Continue to Overview** on the next screen to go to the **Overview** page.